-- you because s/he hasn't finished tidying the book corner yet, what do Jesus' teachings mean a Christian might do? - Simon never helps you with your work and now he is stuck on his maths, what do Jesus' teachings mean a Christian might do? - Remind pupils about both our class rules that teach us how we should treat each other and about what Jesus taught relating to how people should treat each other.
-Give pupils some time to choose 'My rule for us all' one rule from the class set or Jesus' teachings that they think is the most important of all.
+you because s/he hasn't finished tidying the book corner yet, what do Jesus' teachings mean a Christian might do?
+Simon never helps you with your work and now he is stuck on his maths, what do Jesus' Exceeding: Make links between the messages within teachings mean a Christian might do?
+Jesus' teachings from the Bible and the Remind pupils about both our class rules that teach us how we should treat each other and about what Jesus taught relating to how people should treat each other.
+Give pupils some time to choose 'My rule for us all' - one rule from the class set or Jesus' teachings that they think is the most important of all.
 Some pupils may be able to go further and write their own 'My rule for us all'.
-Save these rules as they will be used in the next section. - Look in a Bible to find the Sermon on the Mount where Jesus taught the lessons that pupils have been focusing on.
+Save these rules as they will be used in the next section.
+Look in a Bible to find the Sermon on the Mount where Jesus taught the lessons that pupils have been focusing on.
 Discuss the fact that we have previously heard a story from the holy book that taught people about God.
-Now we have learnt some words of Jesus from this holy book that teach people how to live.
+Now we have learnt some words of Jesus from this holy book that teach people how to live. way people live (A2).